Cabbage: History

+Modern cultivation

 Cabbage is generally grown for its densely leaved heads, produced during the first year of its biennial cycle.
 Plants perform best when grown in well-drained soil in a location that receives full sun.
 Different varieties prefer different soil types, ranging from lighter sand to heavier clay, but all prefer fertile ground with a pH between 6.0 and 6.8.
 For optimal growth, there must be adequate levels of nitrogen in the soil, especially during the early head formation stage, and sufficient phosphorus and potassium during the early stages of expansion of the outer leaves.

 Temperatures between 4 and 24 C prompt the best growth, and extended periods of higher or lower temperatures may result in premature bolting (flowering).
 Flowering induced by periods of low temperatures (a process called vernalization) only occurs if the plant is past the juvenile period.
 The transition from a juvenile to adult state happens when the stem diameter is about 6 mm.
 Vernalization allows the plant to grow to an adequate size before flowering.
 In certain climates, cabbage can be planted at the beginning of the cold period and survive until a later warm period without being induced to flower, a practice that was common in the eastern US.

 Plants are generally started in protected locations early in the growing season before being transplanted outside, although some are seeded directly into the ground from which they will be harvested.
 Seedlings typically emerge in about 4–6 days from seeds planted 1/2 in deep at a soil temperature between 20 and 30 C. Growers normally place plants 12 to 24 in apart.
 Closer spacing reduces the resources available to each plant (especially the amount of light) and increases the time taken to reach maturity.

 Some varieties of cabbage have been developed for ornamental use; these are generally called "flowering cabbage".
 They do not produce heads and feature purple or green outer leaves surrounding an inner grouping of smaller leaves in white, red, or pink.
 Early varieties of cabbage take about 70 days from planting to reach maturity, while late varieties take about 120 days.

 Cabbages are mature when they are firm and solid to the touch.
 They are harvested by cutting the stalk just below the bottom leaves with a blade.
 The outer leaves are trimmed, and any diseased, damaged, or necrotic leaves are removed.
 Delays in harvest can result in the head splitting as a result of expansion of the inner leaves and continued stem growth.

 When being grown for seed, cabbages must be isolated from other B. oleracea subspecies, including the wild varieties, by 1/2 to 1 mi to prevent cross-pollination.
 Other Brassica species, such as B. rapa, B. juncea, B. nigra, B. napus and Raphanus sativus, do not readily cross-pollinate.